sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-object-pdf-annotation.rst

 .. method:: toPixmap(transform, colorspace, alpha)

-    Render the annotation into a `Pixmap`, using the transform and colorspace.
+    Render the annotation into a :ref:`Pixmap <mutool_object_pixmap>`, using the transform and colorspace.

     :arg transform: `[a,b,c,d,e,f]`.
 The transform :ref:`matrix<mutool_run_js_api_matrix>`.
     :arg colorspace: `ColorSpace`.